 - being taken advantage of

-I’ve decided to make this a focus for 2017 and 2018So where to start, well it isn’t like I can just wave a magic wand and poof I can trust again.
-It will take self awareness, mindful thinking and challenging my first response.
-I will need patience and to be gentle with myself as this will be a lifelong change.
-So, I decided to start with baby steps and just look for opportunities to practice.
-To help break it down I spent some time learning about the different kinds of trust and what I could plan to empower myself in each kind.
+So, where to start?
+Well, it isn’t like I can wave a magic wand, and poof, I can trust again.
+Nor is everyone trustworthy.
+So, I first had to acknowledge it will take self-awareness, mindful thinking and challenging my first response.
+I will need patience and be gentle with myself as this will be a lifelong change.
+So, I decided to start with baby steps and look for opportunities to practice.
+To help break it down, I learned about the different kinds of trust and what I could plan to empower myself on each type.

-Trusting yourselfTrusting my intuition is hard, somewhere between my initial gut reaction and my overactive monkey mind bringing fear I can lose my way.
-I’m working to hear my intuition and give myself permission to follow it.
+It has been challenging to trust my intuition; I could lose my way between my initial gut reaction and my overactive monkey mind bringing fear.
+I’m working to hear my intuition and permit myself to follow it.

-Accepting setbacks with loveWe I can be resilient I can also be my worse critic.
-When something goes wrong, my ego stands up and gets angry.
-This has been the hardest part for me, my intuition and heart speaks softly.
-So to help me lead from my intuition and heart I have to be okay with set backs, slips and be ready to celebrate success.
+I can also be my worse critic.
+When something goes wrong, my monkey mind will tell me it won’t ever work, that I’m not strong enough.
+This has been the most challenging part for me; my intuition and heart speak softly.
+So to help me lead from my intuition and compassion, I have to be okay with setbacks slips and be ready to celebrate success.
 So I choose to take baby steps day by day to become more open and trusting.

 How To Unlearn Mistrust

-- There is nothing about me that needs to be fixed, or have someone else fill anything in me.
-I am a complete, complex being with unlimited potential.
+- There is nothing about me that needs to be fixed.
+I am a complete, complex being as I am.

-- I betray my own trust by placing unattainable expectations on myself.
+- I betray my trust by placing unattainable expectations on myself.

 - Do they gossip or share other people’s secrets?

-- Have I seen them support and lift up another person?
+- Have I seen them support and lift another person?